The Old Almondburians' Society

 Saturday, 22nd November 2025

 The School will be open from 12.00 noon for members to have a look round the old place together with guided tours round the new developments and outside grounds.
 The meal will begin at 1.00 pm, with no lengthy speeches, though Ian Rimmer (Principal) will say a few words about current school developments and Walter Raleigh (ASOC Chair) will give the latst updates on future ASOC plans.
+Students will be providing some musical entertainment

-he rest of the time will for members to chat and enjoy a meal with old friends.
+The rest of the time will for members to chat and enjoy a meal with old friends.
 We hope it will encourage more of you to join us in this exciting new format.

 Founders’ Day 2025